markcmurphy/devdocs-portal/Orders.md

 ## Order Shipments
 We will go over creating a shipment for an order, shipping quotes, shipping carriers and shipping to multiple locations.
-For a list of all associated endpoints, visit the reference page.
+For a list of all associated endpoints, visit the [Order Shipments](https://developer.bigcommerce.com/api-reference/store-management/orders/order-shipments) reference page.

 ### Create an Order Shipment